breatheco-de/content/src/content/lesson/what-is-an-array-define-array.md

 Because arrays are awesome!
 You need them!
 And we need to focus a lot on them in order to prepare you for real life 🙂

+Mastering the use of arrays and loops is one of the 5 fundamental skills of building algoritms:

+1. Variables.
+2. Conditionals.
+3. `Arrays`.
+4. `Loops`.
+5. Functions.

 **No no no…Wait:  Arrays?
 What?**

 An array is, normally, any list or collection of values.
 The rules of how to add or remove elements from that list can change from one programming language to another.
 But – generally – they are the only ways for developers to create elements.